HRA vs. HSA vs. FSA comparison chart

 Employee.

 Yes.
-Employees have continued access to the account and all unused funds if the employee no longer works for the employer.
+Employees retain continued access to the HSA and all unused tax-free funds even if they no longer work for the employer.

-No. The account isn’t available if the employee no longer works for the employer.
+No. FSA funds aren’t available if the employee no longer works for the employer.

 Conclusion